zephir-lang/zephir-docs/en/config.md

 extra
 ^^^^^
 Contains extra settings that also can be passed, as is, on the command line.
-Currently, that's :code:`export-clases` (generate headers for accessing your classes from other C code), and :code:`indent` (select between using :code:`tabs` or :code:`spaces` to indent code in generated files):
+Currently, that's :code:'export-clases' (generate headers for accessing your classes from other C code), and :code:'indent' (select between using :code:'tabs' or :code:'spaces' to indent code in generated files):

 .. code-block:: json